BradHutchings/Mmojo-Server-v1/README.md

 ---
 ### Project Goals

-The goal of this project is to build a single `mmojo-server` executable file that can run "anywhere":
-- x86_64 Windows
-- x86_64 Linux
-- ARM Windows
-- ARM Linux
-- ARM MacOS

-I am inspired by the [llamafile project](https://github.com/Mozilla-Ocho/llamafile).
-The main drawback of that project is that it has not kept up-to-date with llama.cpp and therefore, does not always support the latest models when llama.cpp supports them.
-Support for new models in llamafile takes work and time.
+The main project goals are:

+1. Create `mmojo-server-one` executables that run anwhere.
+This was the main goal of the [llamafile project](https://github.com/Mozilla-Ocho/llamafile) project, which inspires me.

+   I also want to create `mmojo-server` executables targeted at specific platforms and operating systems, and supporting GPU and NPU computation as llama.cpp does with the same source code, similar packaging, and deployment conventions.

+   Easy button: Start with `mmojo-server-one`.
+When you get your installation working, build and install `mmojo-server` optimized for your device.

+2. Keep the underlying [llama.cpp](https://github.com/ggml-org/llama.cpp) base up-to-date.
+This was the (and my) main complaint about llamafile when that project was being updated regularly.
+Without regular (read "at least weekly") updates to the llama.cpp base, new models and modes of use were not supported.

+3. Present the **Mmojo Completion** user interface.
+You shouldn't have to pretend to chat to get knowledge from an LLM.

+In addition, these general goals inform development:

-I want to use the MIT license as used by llama.cpp.
+* I want to use the MIT license as used by llama.cpp.

-GPU support is important to me, and can be handled by platform specific builds of llama.cpp.
+* GPU support is important to me, and can be handled by platform specific builds of llama.cpp.
 It's complicated to make work with a cross-platform and cross-architecture build.
 CPU inference is quite adequate for many private end-user applications.
 Base-level ARM and x86 tuned CPU inference is implemented.

-The ability to package support files, such as a custom web UI into the executable file is important to me.
-This is implemented.
+* The ability to package support files, such as a custom web UI into the executable file is important to me.
+This is implemented for `mmojo-server-one` builds.

-The ability to package default arguments, in an "args" file, into the executable file is important to me.
-This is implemented.
+* The ability to package default arguments, in an "args" file, into the executable file is important to me.
+This is implemented for `mmojo-server-one` builds.

-The ability to read arguments from a file adjacent to the executable file is important to me.
-This is implemented.
+* The ability to read arguments from a file adjacent to the executable file is important to me.
+This is implemented for `mmojo-server-one` and ``mojo-server` builds.

-The ability to package a gguf model into the executable file is important to me.
-This is implemented.
+* The ability to package a gguf model into the executable file is important to me.
+This is implemented for `mmojo-server-one` and ``mojo-server` builds.

+* Industry standard OpenAI API.

 I welcome any of my changes being implemented in the official llama.cpp.